 What’s the purpose of glazing?

-Glazing makes a pottery work look complete and gives it a final touch to make it look a fantastic piece of art.
+Glazing makes a pottery work look complete and gives it a final touch to make it look like a fantastic piece of art.
 Following are the purposes of turning ordinary ceramic pottery into an extraordinary piece, using the glazing process:

-• Decorating the pottery:
+Decorating the pottery:

 In the initial days of pottery, Greeks were used to keeping their pots unglazed as they mostly used pots for cooking and daily use purposes.
-Later on, the Egyptians developed the technique of glazing to decorate those pottery pieces and made them durable as well as look tremendously beautiful.
+Later on, the Egyptians developed the technique of glazing to decorate those pottery pieces and make them durable as well as look tremendously beautiful.
 The first-ever blue-green glossy glaze is famous to date.
-Eventually, lots of experiments have been done with the glazing technique, and it has evolved into this modern-day glazing.
+Eventually, lots of experiments have been done with the glazing technique, and it has evolved into modern-day glazing.
 The primary purpose of glazing is to add coloration and designs on the surface of the pottery with the help of chemicals, and by firing it, the glaze is made to stick to the surface permanently.

-• Making the pottery waterproof:
+Making the pottery waterproof:

-Days before glazing was invented, pottery pieces remained to be porous, which means it was unable to hold water inside it.
+Days before glazing was invented, pottery pieces remained to be porous, which means it was unable to hold water inside them.
 Glazing worked as a blessing to the world of pottery by ensuring the pots became waterproof.
 Glazing compounds are made to adhere to the surface of pottery to cover the pores present in it and fired to ensure the permanent waterproofing nature of the pottery pieces.
 Even uniform melting of the glaze as it comes in contact with high temperature forms a coating on the pot surface.

-• Increasing the durability of the pottery:
+Increasing the durability of the pottery:

-• Makes the pottery food safe:
+Makes the pottery food safe:

 Simple earthenware is not capable of holding moist things in it, as it may melt.
 After the application of glazing, treat the pottery piece at a high temperature such that the clay and glaze onto it hardens up.
 In the meantime, the process also fuses the chemicals present in the glazing mixture and makes the pottery food safe.

-• Smoothens the clay surface:
+Smoothens the clay surface:

 The coating of the glaze smoothly spreads out on the pottery body and gives it a beautiful texture that feels nice to touch.
 The roughness of the earthenware vanishes with the application of glaze coating on it.